We added SO many goodies in year 3. Enjoy!

 Pigs Make Me Sneeze! by Mo Willems cracks us up.
 Who knew Elephant was so dramatic?
 He’s convinced he’s allergic to his best friend.
 Is he?

 Blueberries for Sal by Robert McCloskey is a also a classic and sometimes, I’m not sure why.
 A baby bear and a baby human mix up their mamas.
-It all works out in the end, but it’s a little scary!
-The lovely illustrations by the same illustrator as Make Way for Ducklings really do make the book indelible (from GGma).
+It all works out in the end, but it’s a little scary.
+The lovely illustrations by the same illustrator as Make Way for Ducklings do make the book indelible.

 Corduroy by Don Freeman is about a little bear who wants a home, but is missing a button on his overalls.
 Some would consider this a defect, but is it really?
 Maybe not.

 A Child’s Garden of Verses by Robert Louis Stevenson is the best book on the planet ever in the history of all time.
-I went ahead and hunted down the very version from Golden Books for my son that my mother read to me as a little girl.
+I hunted down the version from Golden Books my mother read to me as a little girl.
 It’s out of print, but Amazon has its ways.
 The illustrations in this version are really only important to me as I remember them like the back of my hand from my own childhood.
 The poems themselves have just as much impact if they are scribbled on a piece of paper.
 This is a collection of poems every child should be exposed to as they tap into what makes childhood so magical.

-Of course we found this version of Les Miserables in the cutest toy store on the planet in Vancouver, so we had to get it.
+Of course we found this version of Les Miserables in the cutest toy store in Vancouver, so we had to get it.
 We’re partial to the BabyLit Board Book series, but these Cozy Classics are very well done.
-They are really for readers of all ages as the soft visuals can stimulate a six month old and the clever way they tell the story will make a seasoned reader of literature smile.
+They are for readers of all ages as the soft visuals can stimulate a six-month-old and the clever way they tell the story will make a seasoned reader of literature smile.

-This is Not My Hat by Jon Klassen is a terrifying tale of what can happen when you take things which do not belong to you and then, to make matters worse, try to engage someone else in an orchestrated cover up.
-If only Chris Christie had been given a copy of this when he was a child…
+This is Not My Hat by Jon Klassen is a terrifying tale of what can happen when you take things which do not belong to you and then- to make matters worse-try to engage someone else in an orchestratedcover-upp.
+If only Chris Christie had been given a copy of this when he was a child.

 Henri’s Walk to Paris by Leonore Klein and illustrated by Saul Bass is a lovely story about a boy who dreams of Paris.
-G’s God Family gave it to him when we left to go on tour with Les Miz.
+Our son’s God Family gave it to him when we left to go on tour with Les Miz.
 This is the first and only children’s book illustrated by Saul Bass who is considered the greatest graphic designer of all time. (!!!)
 Apparently, back in the day, it was a sought after, out of print collector’s item and was only reissued in 2012.
-Of course I learned all of this from the gorgeous cultural website BrainPickings, which is where I seem to learn most everything nowadays (from n’uncle Jen & Brian).
+Of course I learned all of this from the gorgeous cultural website BrainPickings, which is where I seem to learn most everything nowadays.

 Millions of Cats by Wanda Gag is really weird and kind of scary, but we love it.
 A man goes out and finds a million cats, but his wife only wants one, for obvious reasons.
 A moral lies in how they solve this problem.

 One Fish, Two Fish, Red Fish, Blue Fish by Dr. Seuss.
 There’s nothing to say about this book, it’s perfect.
-I’m sorry you can’t hear M read it out loud in various shades of Tony Robert’s voices (from the Bensons).
+I’m sorry you can’t hear my husband read it out loud in various shades of Tony Robert’s voices.

 The Prince’s Bedtime by Joanne Oppenheim is so stinking cute.
-They try everything to get the Prince to fall asleep, but only one thing does the trick (from Grandma Linda).
+They try everything to get the Prince to fall asleep, but only one thing does the trick.

 Alexander and the Terrible, Horrible, No Good, Very Bad Dayby Judith Viorst and Ray Cruz is a classic.
 His day is so bad, he contemplates a move to Australia.
 Poor Alexander.
-I had a bad day just like his last week, and I’m already in Australia (from Michelle & Angelo).
+I had a bad day just like his last week, and I’m already in Australia.

 This is Australia by M. Sasek.
-We found this book in Boston 6 months before we moved down under.
+We found this book in Boston six months before we moved down under.
 We went back to our hotel room in Worcester, Mass for a chilly week of the Les Mis tour and began to learn about where we were headed.
-Now that we’ve been here 6 months, it’s even more fun to look at.
+Now that we’ve been here six months, it’s even more fun to look at.